breckenridmj/parci-java-file-organizer/README.md

 6. **Run the Program:**
    - Click on the "Sort" button to initiate the organization process.

+6. **Rename PDFs:**
+   - Click the "Rename PDFs" button to search each PDF for the ID and rename it to its convention.

+6. **Generate Report:**
+   - Click the "Generate Report" button to merge all pdf files into one for each subfolder and entire directory.

 7. **Review Results:**
    - Check the destination directory for the organized files, categorized by city.
+Also click the "Print" button to print any pdf file.

 ## Requirements